 - 1/4 cup chopped almonds, lightly toasted

-- 3/4 cup (150g) chopped caramelized white chocolate, or a mix of white and butterscotch chips (see notes)
+- 3/4 cup (150g) white chocolate chips (or chopped caramelized white chocolate, or a mix of white and butterscotch chips, see Notes below)

 - Preheat oven to 350ºF / 180ºC.